-Last time we reviewed the Royal Kludge RK61 and Motospeed CK61, two of the best budget 60% mechanical keyboard.
+Last time we reviewed the Royal Kludge RK61 and Motospeed CK61, two of the best budget 60% mechanical keyboards.
 But today, we will be reviewing a 60% optical-mechanical gaming keyboard the Geek GK61 Gateron Red Optical Gaming Keyboard.
-If you want to buy Geek GK61 it is currently priced at 2500 PHP on Lazada – https://bit.ly/2MkHAbN
+You can buy Geek GK61 here at Lazada and Shopee.

 - Size: 29310340MM

 - Weight: 0.78KG

 - Keycap: ABS two-colour injection